Loading…

 Dan Stanzione

-Director, Texas Advanced Computing Center
+Director, Texas Advanced Computing Center (TACC)/The University of Texas at Austin

 Dr. Dan Stanzione, Associate Vice President for Research at The University of Texas at Austin since 2018 and Executive Director of the Texas Advanced Computing Center (TACC) since 2014, is a nationally recognized leader in high performance computing.
 He serves on the National Artificial...
 Read More →